Ethereum eth

 Upgrading Ethereum

 Ethereum is undergoing a major redesign and upgrades.
-This is to evolve Ethereum to solve scalability and congestion issues that have been plaguing the network in order to meet demand.
+This is to evolve Ethereum to solve scalability and congestion issues that have been plaguing the network to meet demand.

-Often touted as ‘Ethereum 2.0’ (branding which has since been discontinued), it will be a series of core implementations to increase network capacity, cater to more transactions and improve efficiency.
-This is a continual process that will happen over the next couple of years.
+Previously touted as ‘Ethereum 2.0’, it is an ongoing series of core implementations to increase network capacity, cater to more transactions and improve environmental efficiency.
+This is a continual process that will happen over the next couple of years, changes include:

-• Implement sharding—this essentially splits up the ledger into smaller bits to spread the load of validating transactions.
+• Implement danksharding—this essentially splits the ledger into smaller bits to spread the load of validating transactions [➖Ongoing].

 ETH Token Utility